 The final statement presented by Snead State Community College is the Statement of Cash Flows which presents detailed information about the cash activity of the institution during the year.
 The statement is divided into five parts.
-The first part deals with operating cash flows and shows the net cash used by the operating activities of the institution, which are primarily tuition and fees and payments to employees, scholarships, and vendors.
+The first part deals with operating cash flows and shows the net cash used by the operating activities of the institution, which are primarily tuition and fees and payments to employees, scholarships and vendors.
 The second section reflects cash flows from non-capital financing activities.
 This section reflects the cash received for nonoperating, non-investing, and noncapital financing purposes, which primarily consist of state appropriations and Pell grants.
 The third section reflects the cash flows from investing activities and shows the purchases, proceeds, and interest received from investing activities.
-The fourth section deals with cash flows from capital and related financing activities.
+This section deals with the cash used for the acquisition and construction of capital and related items.
+The fifth section reconciles cash flows from operating activities to operating income of the Statement of Revenues, Expenses, and Changes in Net Position.